 San Diego Tile Roof Repair

 Usually when a roof leak occurs you will see a wet spot in the ceiling or even high in the wall itself.
-Most homes in San Diego and Temecula have drywall surfaces, and when drywall gets wet it quickly becomes obvious.
+Most homes in San Diego have drywall surfaces, and when drywall gets wet it quickly becomes obvious.
 However, it is harder to spot a leak on a home built with lath and stucco walls, which can hold and hide water 5 times longer than drywall.
 Although most new homes are made with drywall, some homes in San Diego that are over 40 years old are made with the lath and stucco ceilings and walls.

 We are finding houses that are over 15 years old with tile roofs in San Diego, due to the past installations, would be considered sub par workmanship within today’s and TR Construction’s standards.
 Here at TR Construction we install nothing but the best quality roofing products that have been proven over time.
 We use the required pipe, roof and tile pan flashings and 2 layers of 40lb thickness paper.

 Most people are surprised to find out that the tiles don’t actually waterproof their roof; it is the underlayment or felting.
 Although the tiles are built to last a lifetime, the key to a watertight tile roof is in how they are installed.
 The tile acts as a protectant, but it is the roof felting that does all the work.